Finding Low Star Discrepancy 3D Kronecker Point Sets Using Algorithm Configuration Techniques: Introduction

 \subsection{Contributions and outline of the paper}

-In this paper, we investigate Kronecker sequences for low star discrepancy, which generalize the 2-dimensional Fibonacci sequences to larger dimensions.
-Kronecker sequences have $D-1$ degrees of freedom, i.e., parameters that need to be set to obtain a concrete set.
+In this paper, we investigate Kronecker sets for the construction of point sets of low star discrepancy.
+Kronecker constructions which generalize the 2-dimensional Fibonacci set to larger dimensions.
+Kronecker sets have $D-1$ degrees of freedom, i.e., parameters that need to be set to obtain a concrete set, one for each dimension.
 With the two-dimensional setting largely explored in previous works~\cite{rusch2024message,clement2025searching,sadikov2026generation}, we focus our work on constructing low-discrepancy point sets in dimension $3$.
-We use alto to obtain good point sets in 3 dimensions, regardless of the desired point-set size of the point set we want to generate.
+That is, we are dealing with a 2-dimensional optimization problem to identify the two parameters that yield good 3-dimensional point sets.

+We use evolutionary computational methods such as CMA-ES and local search variants to identify parameters that minimize the discrepancy of point sets of a fixed size, and we use the \irace configurator to obtain parameters that yield constructions for broad ranges of point set sizes.
 Even though this generation method is quite generic, it remains competitive with state-of-the-art solutions for small sizes and outperforms the best-known methods for larger sizes starting from 500 points.

+We also investigate the landscape of the 2D-optimization problem using exploratory landscape analysis~\cite{mersmann2011exploratory_ela} and compare it to the well-studied BBOB functions from the COCO environment~\cite{Hansen02012021_coco}.

+We then briefly study the 4-dimensional Kronecker constructions, but we were unable to identify parameter values that would yield constructions outperforming the current state of the art, indicating that the Kronecker constructions may not be the right approach for dimension 4 (and possibly higher).

-In Section~\ref{sec:preliminaries}, we provide relevant background information such as the formal definitions of the \linf star discrepancy and the Kronecker sequences.
-In Section~\ref{sec:algorithms}, we describe the methods used to tune the parameters of Kronecker sequences.
-Our experimental results are detailed in Section~\ref{sec:experiments}.
-We complete the paper with a discussion and a conclusion in Sections~\ref{sec:discussion} and~\ref{sec:conclusion}.
+\textbf{Outline of the work.} In Section~\ref{sec:preliminaries}, we provide relevant background information such as the formal definitions of the \linf star discrepancy and the Kronecker sets.
+In Section~\ref{sec:algorithms}, we describe the methods used to tune the parameters of Kronecker sets.
+Our experimental results are detailed in Section~\ref{sec:experiments}. \ref{sec:landscapeAnalysis} provides an analysis of the problems landscape.
+Finally, we complete the paper with a discussion and a conclusion in Sections~\ref{sec:discussion} and~\ref{sec:conclusion}.

+\textbf{Availability of code and data.} Our code and data are publicly available at~\hyperlink{https:/gitlab.lip6.fr/durandm/low_discrepancy}{https://gitlab.lip6.fr/durandm/low\_discrepancy}.